picmi/help/docs/business/faqs.md

 :::
 ::::

-:::: faq What should I do when an individual applying reports they cannot sign and only have the option to Cancel or Refresh?
+:::: faq What should I do when an individual applying reports they cannot sign and can only Cancel/Refresh?

 This usually happens when the job has **no intake availability** (capacity reached or intake closed).
 You can see this as a business user or as an individual applying.